brendenlake/MLC-ML/README.md

 ## Episode types
 Please see `datasets.py` for the full set of options.
 Here are a few key episode types that can be set via `--episode_type`:

-For evaluating on SCAN:
+For MLC on SCAN:
 - `simple_actions` : For meta-training and evaluating on SCAN Simple (IID) split.
 - `addprim_jump_actions` : For meta-training and evaluating on SCAN Add jump split.
 - `around_right_actions` : For meta-training and evaluating on SCAN Around right split.
 - `opposite_right_actions` : For meta-training and evaluating on SCAN Opposite right split.
 - `length_actions` : For meta-training and evaluating on SCAN Length split.

-For BIML on COGS:
+For MLC on COGS:
 - `cogs_train_targeted` : Meta-training for COGS on all splits.
 - `cogs_iid` : For evaluating on COGS Simple (IID) split.
 - `cogs_gen_lex` : For evaluating on systematic lexical generalization split.
 - `cogs_gen_struct` : for evaluating on systematic structural generalization split.

 ## Training models from scratch
-Here are example of how to optimize BIML-Scale on SCAN and COGS.
+Here are example of how to optimize MLC-Scale on SCAN and COGS.
 For training and evaluating on the SCAN Add jump split,
 ```python
 python train.py --episode_type addprim_jump_actions --fn_out_model net-BIML-scan-add-jump.pt
 ```